malc-u/petes-plumbing/README.md

 The site users are people planning upgrades and renovation of their homes in the future and/or individuals looking for services they require now.
 They all wish to learn more about company and services provided and possibly book an appoitment or hear back from the company.

 #### Site owner's goal:
-The business owner wants to inform potential clients about the services and convince them to chose their servies over ones provided by the competition.
+The business owner wants to inform potential clients about the services and convince them to chose their services over ones provided by the competition.

 ## UX
-Vast majority of the users will be individuals who require plumbing and heating services in near future.
+Vast majority of users will be individuals who require plumbing and heating services in near future.
 People visiting this page will not be looking for ideas or asking themselves a question "if" they are going to go ahead with the planned investment.
 In plumbing & heating industry this is mostly checked on pages like Pintrest etc. where ideas can be looked up.
 Page users will be researching "which" company they are going to choose to carry out their planned investment.

 Taking this into consideartion this website is designed to assure them about professionalism and affordability (this confirmed in the reviews, gas safe memebership and free inspections provided by the company).
-Welcome page contains a picture of company's plumber/gas engineer at work - which enhances trust in our company, especially to returning customers that will recognize the person is the person that visited them.
+Welcome page contains a picture of company's plumber/gas engineer at work - which enhances trust in the company, especially to returning customers that will recognize the person and will instantly know it is the person that visited them.
-Color scheme was purposly limited to enhance red and blue that are commonly regarded as associated with plumbing and/or hot and cold water.
+Color scheme was intentionally limited to enhance red and blue that are commonly regarded as associated with plumbing and/or hot and cold water.

 #### User stories
 - website user wants to have easy & efficient way of navigating to each part of website (nagivation bar)
 - website user wants to connect with the company - by being itroduced to the people they are potentially going to meet when they decide to purchase services
 - website user wants to have easy access to list of services provided by the company
-- website user wants to be assured/ presented that the company staff is professional, appriopriatly trained & a member of professional bodies
+- website user wants to be assured/ presented that the company staff is professional, appropriately trained & a member of professional bodies
 - website user wants to have access to customer reviews to find out past customers' opinions and information about services that they were provided by the company
 - website user wants to have more that 1 way of contacting the company - ie. phone number, email addres and/or contact form
 - website user wants to have easy way of reaching company's social media to read reviews of to start following the company etc.